pink-junkjard/hyperfiddle/README.md

 # Hypercrud Browser

-> navigate app-values like a web browser navigates HTML
+> Programmable Datomic console, as a ClojureScript library

-Hyperfiddle is a programmable Datomic Console replacement.
-It is sufficiently powerful to make sophisticated CRUD apps.
-It mounts onto your existing Datomic databases with no alterations.
-It is a bit like a game engine - Hypercrud provides a small number of composable primitives -- queries, forms, links, html expression -- which let an indie studio ship high quality applications without a huge engineering team, but a AAA studio still retains full ability to fork, extend and otherwise work with the source code.
+**Hyperfiddle** is a programmable Datomic Console replacement.

+Hyperfiddle is sufficiently powerful to make CRUD apps without very much coding.
+It is a bit like a game engine, in that it provides a small number of composable primitives -- queries, forms, links, html expression -- which are sufficient to capture the essence of most CRUD apps.
+Hyperfiddle is a tooling for building CRUD apps out of these four primitives interactively and visually.

-Hypercrud Browser is the ClojureScript library powering this.
-You can integrate it into your existing codebase, or you can use one of our provided runtimes to mount directly directly onto to your database.
+**Hypercrud Browser** is the ClojureScript library powering Hyperfiddle.
+You can integrate Hypercrud Browser into your existing codebase, or you can use one of the provided runtime implementations to attach directly to your existing Datomic environments.

+The goal is to make it possible for small indie studios to ship high quality applications without a huge engineering team, but make zero compromises of power or programmability, such that a AAA studio still retains full ability to fork, extend and otherwise work in source code to have total control when necessary.

 [![Live Demo](http://i.imgur.com/Bd5QKoQ.gif)](https://goo.gl/3s1cmd)